Taste five local eateries while uncovering Inman Park's art, architecture, and BeltLine history

-Food tastings, guide, street art
+Food tastings, street art, history

 Arrive at least 10 minutes early to check in.
 The tour starts promptly at the scheduled time.